 How Your Donation Makes a Difference

-$20 will help purchase a Bear Bottle Kit with unique valve for children who tend to aspirate or have oral motor difficulties to generate suction.
+$20 could help purchase a Bear Bottle Kit with unique valve for children who tend to aspirate or have oral motor difficulties to generate suction.

-$50 will help purchase a customised hand splint to improve client's hand posture for better function.
+$50 could help purchase a customised hand splint to improve client's hand posture for better function.

-$100 will help purchase one month's supply of diapers for students and clients.
+$100 could help purchase one month's supply of diapers for students and clients.

-$200 will help purchase a basic Assistive Communication Device for a non-verbal child.
+$200 could help purchase a basic Assistive Communication Device for a non-verbal child.

 Every donation matters!
 Your donation will go a long way in supporting our programs.
 Thank you for donating!